How to sell a property portfolio quickly

 Option 3: Sell as a job lot to a cash buyer

 A job lot sale means selling the entire portfolio — or a significant portion of it — to a single cash buyer in a single transaction.
 One price, one solicitor on each side, one completion date.
 No chains, no surveys that kill mortgage offers, no tenants to evict.
+This is the route covered in detail on our sell your property portfolio page.

 For many landlords, this is the fastest and most straightforward exit available.
 A credible cash buyer like South Yorkshire Property Buyers can make an offer within 48 hours of receiving portfolio details, and complete in as little as two to four weeks once contracts are exchanged.
 There is no requirement to present properties in any particular condition, and tenanted properties are bought with the tenancies intact — the tenant stays, the tenancy transfers, and you have nothing to organise on the tenant side.
+Post-RRA 2025, this is the single biggest practical advantage of the bulk-purchase route.

 The trade-off is price.
 A job lot sale will typically achieve 80–85% of the combined market value of the portfolio.
 This is the cost of speed, certainty, and simplicity.
 Whether that trade-off is acceptable depends entirely on your circumstances — but when you factor in twelve to eighteen months of holding costs on a portfolio you are mentally done with, the net difference is often smaller than the headline numbers suggest.